 203 E. Warren Street, IHNWC not only offers non-emergency shelter services, but also provides Homeless

-Prevention & Rapid-Rehousing, Free Tax Preparation, Furniture Assistance, and access to the State of Ohio's
+Prevention & Rapid-Rehousing, Furniture Assistance, and numerous programs intended to help local

 In addition to these programs, IHNWC works to find solutions for community members undergoing hardship.
 For example, a homeless individual may enter the office with nowhere to go.
 IHNWC will assist in finding a roof to put over this individual's head for the night.
 Or, an individual in an abusive relationship may contact the office needing shelter.
 IHNWC will locate the appropriate services in Warren County, and advise the individual of the best action to take.
 These instances are part of our referral process.
 In 2016 alone, IHNWC processed over 1,300 referrals.